juanbrug/House-price-prediction-/README.md

 # house-prices-prediction-LGBM
-House prices prediction using LightGBM, a gradient boosting framework that uses tree based learning algorithms
+House prices prediction using LightGBM, a gradient boosting framework that uses tree based learning algorithms.
+Streamlit is used to display the prediction results in a web-app